mikestefanello/backlite/README.md

 Then visit the given port and/or domain in your browser (ie, `localhost:9000`).

-The web CSS and JS are provided by [tabler](https://github.com/tabler/tabler).
+The web CSS is provided by [tabler](https://github.com/tabler/tabler).

 ### Panic recovery